 They’re wrong about that, but for an introvert who doesn’t want to make decisions and also doesn’t want to deal with other people, blackjack might be one of the worst games in the casino.

-Blackjack has the lowest house edge in the casino.
+Blackjack has one of the lowest house edges in the casino.
 The house edge is the percentage of each bet that the casino expects to keep over the long run—thousands of bets.
-The higher the house edge is,
+The higher the house edge is, the worse the long-term expectation for the player.

 Even blackjack games where the game conditions are less than favorable offer better odds than most casino games.
 The worst blackjack games usually have a house edge of around 1%.